September 2016 — Lightyear founded

 With custom sized solar cells using Sunpower’s Maxeon Technology, tested for stress, shock and thermal resistance, we were able to optimise our solar technology to last the lifetime of the car.
 Lightyear’s commitment to solar mobility was rewarded with Bertrand Piccard’s Solar Impulse label and was awarded one of TIME magazine's best inventions of 2019.

 Spring 2020 — Validation with research vehicles on the road & Collaboration DSM

 In the spring of 2020 we took the first steps in building a fleet of research vehicles in order to validate and test our solar technology and solar yield under driving conditions.
 Aiming for 30.000km driven with the solar areas realised on the research vehicles.
 The generated data will be used for further optimisation of the solar roof.

 Having completed the initial development of our solar roof, we sought to proceed with commercialisation and signed a joint development agreement with DSM.
 With a focus on pilot projects in the automotive and transportation sectors, Lightyear’s Research Vehicles, feasibility studies with other corporate actors and extensive testing under all different use cases.
 We aim to generate a new solar impulse for electric vehicles.

 Over the horizon

-Looking ahead, we will focus on optimizing the production process for the start of production of Lightyear One which is scheduled next year.
+Looking ahead, we will focus on optimising the production process for the start of production of Lightyear One which is scheduled next year.
 Next to that we will integrate the solar roof with our own developed powertrain in the fall of 2020 and start real life testing with our next research vehicle from the start of 2021.

 Finally, we have recently decided to leverage the B2B market for our solar technology.
 We are currently working with several automotive and transportation parties to integrate our solar technology on larger surfaced vehicles such as electric trucks and buses.
 Bringing us closer to reaching that goal of one lightyear of solar kilometers by 2035.